mustafaakgul/diablo4-side-quest-checker/README.md

 Worthy of Arreat

 FRACTURED PEAKS
-A Cold Faith
+A Cold Faith D
-Better DAYS*
+Better Days
-Blood of the Mother +
+Blood of the Mother D
-+Blood Sermon
+Blood Sermon D
-Bound by Blood
+Bound by Blood D
-Call of the Ancients
+Call of the Ancients D
-Chain of Possession
+Chain of Possession D
-Corroding Mettle
 Cries of Innocence
-Depths of Despair +
+Depths of Despair D
-+Exorcism Cache
+Exorcism Cache
-Faith in Blood
+Faith in Blood D
-Forgive me
+Forgive Me
 Frostbloom
-Gold Well Spent
+Gold Well Spent D
-Gory Display*
+Gory Display D
-Hammer of the Champion
+Hammer of the Champion D
-Hungering bone cache
+Hungering Bone Cache D
-Icebound Geode*
+Icebound Geode D
-Legacies of Light's Watch
+Legacies of Light's Watch D
-Legacy Unmade
+Legacy Unmade D
-Malady of the Soul +
+Malady of the Soul D
-Menestad Coffers +
+Menestad Coffers D
-Raising Spirits +
+Raising Spirits D
-Righteous idol*
+Righteous Idol
-Ravenous Dead
+Ravenous Dead D
-Severing the Bond
+Severing the Bond D
 Secret of the Spring
-Sight to Madness +
+Sight to Madness D
-+Shattered Tribute
+Shattered Tribute D
-Shroud of the Father
+Shroud of the Father D
+Tenets of Deprvity
-+The Beast's Challenge
+The Beast's Challenge D
-The Cleansing Flame
+The Cleansing Flame D
 The Dread Martyr
-The Sealed Door +
+The Sealed Door D
-The Woodsman's Axe to Magdalena
+The Woodsman of Nevesk D
-Traveler's Prayer
+Traveler's Prayer D
-Unyielding Flesh
+Unyielding Flesh D
-Unwritten end*
+Unwritten End

 SCOSGLEN
 A Briny Fate